-Single-family homes - both detached and attached -- make up more than three-quarters (77.7%) of the units built before 1980, 75 % of which are owner-occupied (Table 10).
+Single-family homes - both detached and attached -- make nearly 80% of the units built before 1980, 94% of which are owner-occupied (Table 10).
 However, older single-family units also provide an important source of rental housing for county residents.
-Of the 5,344 older renter-occupied units in the county 51% are single-family homes (Figure 6)23.
+Of the 5,344 older renter-occupied units in the county 51% are single-family homes (Figure 6)21.